 Where can I learn more about genomics and personalised medicine?

 There is support available in the community for genomics education.
 GatewayC is a free cancer education initiative designed for primary care professionals.
-Further genomics e-learning resources are also available for NHS clinicians through the Royal College of General Practitioners (RCGP) and the e-LFH Hub (Genomics Education Programme).
+Further genomics e-learning resources are available for NHS clinicians through the Royal College of General Practitioners (RCGP) and the e-LFH Hub (Genomics Education Programme).
 FutureLearn also offers a free online course for genomic scenarios in primary care.

 Additionally, genetic medicine departments have a valuable and diverse multi-disciplinary team including clinical geneticists, genetic counsellors and clinical scientists.
 Consultations typically cover concerns about personal or family experience of genetic conditions, their inheritance and optimal clinical care and we would encourage GPs to consider referrals to use this national clinical service.